kilwizac/mcp-jobboss2-server/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## Version History

+### v3.0.0
+- Migrated to FastMCP framework for better performance and easier maintenance
+- Converted project to ESM (EcmaScript Modules)
+- Updated Zod schemas for improved tool parameter discovery and validation
+- Cleaned up documentation to be assistant-agnostic

 ### v2.0.0
 - Complete rewrite to match actual JobBOSS2 API structure